 Good leadership can make or break a company.
 It can make all the difference in efforts to retain the best talent, reassure a skittish client, and level up products and services.
-So, how do you develop great leadership within your organization?
+So, what types of leadership training should you use in your organization?

 Although the behaviors that drive leaders have often been thought of as intangible qualities or personality traits, decades of research have broken down leadership into a combination of interpersonal soft skills, technical hard skills, motivating factors, and thought processes.
 For that reason, it is possible to design a leadership development training plan that targets both the technical and interpersonal types of leadership skills crucial to organizational success.
-There are many impactful learning strategies to train leaders in both “soft” interpersonal skills and the “hard” technical skills needed to perform daily responsibilities.
+There are many types of training in both “soft” interpersonal skills and the “hard” technical skills needed to perform daily responsibilities.

 Learning Theories on Shaping Behavior

 Operant Conditioning offers a theory and methodology around shaping motivation that has made its way into most learning strategies.
-It describes the relationship between consequences of a behavior, and the increase or decrease of subsequent occurrences of the behavior.
+It describes the relationship between the consequences of behavior and the increase or decrease of subsequent occurrences of the behavior.

 For example, if a teacher calls on a student and gives them a positive affirmation for answering a question correctly, that student will be more likely to participate in class discussions moving forward.
 Simple interpretations of this theory have led to the use of common eLearning methods like gamification, but positive reinforcement has historically driven traditional instructor-led training (ILT) methods in education.